The Ultimate Dallas Roofing FAQ

 Shingle granules are tiny balls that are affixed to the top of a shingle.
 They’re the same color as your roof is, and they’re just a bit larger than coarse sand.

 They may be shiny or dull.
-If you see these granules in your gutters, near your downspouts, or around the edge of your roof line, there’s a good chance that they came from your roof – and you should definitely call a professional to see how extensive the damage is.
+If you see a lot of these granules in your gutters, near your downspouts, or around the edge of your roof line, they may have originated from roofing shingles and should be evaluated – and you should definitely call a professional to see how extensive the damage is.

 Do You Need to Talk to an Expert About Your Roofing Questions?